UrbanAnalyst/docs/src/example.md

   whereas most of the Seine in Paris is effectively inaccessible to pedestrians.
-- "Parking": Finally, both Paris and Berlin offer relatively little opportunity to park private automobiles compared with the other UTA cities, with Berlin notably less than Paris.
+- "Parking": Finally, both Paris and Berlin offer relatively little opportunity to park private automobiles compared with the other UA cities, with Berlin notably less than Paris.

 ## Relationships between variables